aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-graphics-drawing/_index.md

 Learn how to draw graphics in Java using Aspose.PSD step-by-step.
 Create shapes, apply colors, and export images effortlessly.
 ### [Drawing Using Graphics Path in Java](./drawing-using-graphics-path/)
 Learn how to create complex graphics in Java using Aspose.PSD's Graphics Path class.
 This tutorial guides you through each step for stunning image creation.

+## Frequently Asked Questions

+**Q: Can I use these tutorials for commercial projects?**
+A: Yes, provided you have a valid Aspose.PSD license for production use.

+**Q: Do I need to install any additional dependencies?**
+A: Only the Aspose.PSD for Java library and a compatible JDK (Java 8+).

+**Q: Is it possible to combine multiple drawing operations in one PSD file?**
+A: Absolutely—Aspose.PSD allows you to layer strokes, gradients, and shapes sequentially.

+**Q: How do I troubleshoot missing strokes or gradients?**
+A: Verify that the layer is visible, the brush settings are correct, and that you call `layer.apply()` after modifications.

+**Q: Where can I find the latest version of Aspose.PSD for Java?**
+A: Visit the official Aspose website or the Maven Central repository for the most recent release.

+---

+**Last Updated:** 2026-01-19
+**Tested With:** Aspose.PSD for Java 24.12 (latest at time of writing)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}